-- A "wind-up valuation", which is intended to reflect the status of the Plan as if it had been wound up on the valuation date and the Plan members had been provided with the benefits specified by the Plan and the Pension Benefits Act of Manitoba.
+- A "going concern valuation" which is used to estimate the funded position of the Plan, assuming the Plan is continued indefinitely, and to estimate the contributions currently required to be made to the Plan's fund, both to fund the cost of any benefits being earned by members for current service and, in the event there is a funding deficiency, to liquidate the amount of the funding deficiency. - A "wind-up valuation", which is intended to reflect the status of the Plan as if it had been wound up on the valuation date and the Plan members had been provided with the benefits specified by the Plan and the Pension Benefits Act of Manitoba.
 The purpose of this valuation is to show the degree of benefit security provided for all of the Plan members' accrued benefit by the current assets of the pension fund.
 The wind-up valuation is not used to determine the required contributions to the Plan.
 It is, however, used to determine the maximum contributions permitted by the Canada Revenue Agency. - A "solvency valuation", which is required by the Regulations under the Pension Benefits Act of Manitoba.
 This valuation is similar to a wind-up valuation, except that certain adjustments may be made to the assets.
 The solvency valuation is required to be performed but does not affect the required contributions to the Plan as the University has made an election under the Solvency Exemption for Public Sector Pension Plans Regulation.

 The difference between the wind-up and solvency valuations for this Plan relates to the value of assets that are included in the valuation.
 For the wind-up valuation, the only assets taken into account are the invested assets of the Plan, which are taken at their market values net of provision for wind-up expenses plus in-transit accrued amounts.
 For the solvency valuation, Plan assets also take into account the present value of special payments that are scheduled to be made for the next five years from the valuation date and an adjustment to smooth the market value over a period which cannot exceed five years.
 For purposes of the solvency valuation the assets have been smoothed over four years.
-Please note that due to the going concern surplus position of the Plan as at December 31, 2020, special payments will cease and therefore no present value of special payments is included in the solvency assets.
+Please note that due to the going concern surplus position of the Plan as at December 31, 2021, special payments will cease and therefore no present value of special payments is included in the solvency assets.